LLNL/ExaCA/examples/README.md

 | Increment to separate frames | If Print intermediate frames = Y, the number of microseconds defining the ExaCA output intermediate data increment
 | Intermediate output even if system is unchanged from previous state | (Y or N) If Print intermediate frames = Y, whether or not ExaCA should print intermediate output regardless of whether the simulation has changed from the last frame (if Print intermediate frames = N, Print intermediate frames strict should also be = N)
 | Random seed for grains and nuclei generation | Value of type double used as the seed to generate baseplate, powder, and nuclei details (default value is 0.0 if not provided)
+| Print vtk data as binary | Whether or not ExaCA vtk output data should be printed as big endian binary data, or as ASCII characters (default value is false if not provided)